upgradejs/es6-plato/README.md

   -t, --title : String
       Title of the report
   -T, --targetNode : Number
-      Target Node version for the depngn compatibility report -D, --date : String
+      Target Node version for the depngn compatibility report. the -p options is required for depngn to run -D, --date : String
       Time to use as the report date (seconds, > 9999999999 assumed to be ms) -n, --noempty